KozlovKY/Projects_examples-/README.md

 In work i used the code in the state above, and increase some fragments.

 1. The initial step is - check model on one cubit
+2. Check on one qubit with a noise

 The state of a qubit can be represented on a Bloch sphere